Exclusive-Europeans dial down the heating, heed calls to save energy - NewsBreak

 Four countries urge EU to set end date for new CO2-emitting trucks

-BRUSSELS, Jan 20 (Reuters) - The Netherlands, Belgium, Denmark and Luxembourg have urged the European Union to fix a date by which new trucks and buses sold in Europe must have zero carbon dioxide emissions.
+BRUSSELS (Reuters) – The Netherlands, Belgium, Denmark and Luxembourg have urged the European Union to fix a date by which new trucks and buses sold in Europe must have zero carbon dioxide emissions.
+The European Commission is set to propose tougher CO2 standards next month for heavy goods vehicles...

 Inspections of Ukrainian grain ships halved since October